Air Corporate

 Visa Expiry Impact The dependent visa status is tied to the sponsor's visa.
 If the sponsor's visa ends, the dependent's stay and employment rights may also end.

-HR Best Practice Keep a record of each employee’s visa expiry date (including dependents) and send reminders for renewals.
+HR Best Practice Keep a record of each employee's visa expiry date (including dependents) and send renewal reminders.

 Hiring Advantage Hiring a dependent visa holder in Hong Kong means you don't need to apply for a separate work permit.
 This reduces HR processing time.